Why an Aurebesh font?

 Why isn't this font free?

 Simple.
 Work costs time, and time is money.
-Is $30 a lot for a font with seven weights?
+Is $10 (used to be $30!) a lot for a font with seven weights?
 Maybe.
 You wouldn't ask a bounty hunter for free work—same deal.